-The brain works primarily from our sensory system pictures, sounds and feelings.
+The brain works primarily from our sensory system pictures, sounds, and feelings.
 This effective goal setting model addresses this by getting your goal sensory specific.
 But it goes even further.
-For, the brain not only uses the sensory system, it also uses our word meanings that drive the sensory system.
-For this reason, the following system makes absolutely sure that you language yourself in such a way as to drive your very neurology and physiology towards obtaining your desired goal.
+For, the brain not only uses the sensory system, but it also uses our word meanings that drive the sensory system.
+For this reason, the following system makes absolutely sure that your language yourself in such a way as to drive your very neurology and physiology towards obtaining your desired goal.

 This goal setting model facilitates concentration on what you internally see, hear, and feel.
 Your attention will direct itself toward external and internal resources necessary in achieving the goal.
-Here I have listed the features to more clearly think about moving from a present state to a desired state.
+Here I have listed the features to more clearly thinking about moving from a present state to the desired state.

 8 Steps To Creating a